 In April 2016, the AGFD installed 8 video cameras and 4 still cameras (all motion-activated) on the new Oracle Road wildlife bridge.
 They also installed 4 still cameras on the wildlife underpass.
-AGFD will also be conducting roadkill surveys, monitoring the movements of Sonoran Desert tortoises in the area of the crossings, and providing recommendations for the adaptive management of the structures.
+AGFD will also be conducting roadkill surveys, monitoring the movements of Sonoran Desert tortoises and mule deer in the area of the crossings, and providing recommendations for the adaptive management of the structures.

+Video footage of animals using the wildlife bridge.
 All video footage and still photos courtesy Arizona Game and Fish Department.

 Still photos of wildlife using both the wildlife bridge and wildlife underpass

 The Coalition’s own wildlife camera monitoring project will supplement these studies, by revealing the number and type of species that are moving in the area that could potentially use the wildlife crossings.
-For instance, our cameras captured one photograph of a white-nose coati approaching the underpass from the east, but AZGFD’s cameras did not record it using the underpass.
+For instance, our cameras captured one photograph of a white-nose coati approaching the underpass from the east, but AGFD’s cameras did not record it using the underpass.
 This information is useful to help biologists determine if any changes or modifications should be made to improve the effectiveness of the structures for certain species.

-Learn more about our camera monitoring project, and see the photos, here.
+Learn more about our camera monitoring project, and see the photos, HERE.